-PENALTY for (8)-With the bases occupied, a balk shall be called.
-With the bases empty, the umpire shall call a ball.
+PENALTY for (8)-With the bases unoccupied, an illegal pitch shall be called.
+With the bases occupied, a balk shall be called.

-Note 1 When a pitcher is on the rubber with his hands together, before any natural movement that commits the pitcher to pitch, he may move his hand within his glove to adjust the ball.
+Note 1: When a pitcher is on the rubber with his hands together, before any natural movement that commits the pitcher to pitch, he may move his hand within his glove to adjust the ball.
 Should the pitcher separate his hands after taking a legal pitching position, a balk shall be called.

-Note 2 A pitcher may pause during his delivery from the windup position without penalty.
+Note 2: A pitcher may pause during his delivery from the windup position without penalty.

 b.
 The Set.
-The set position shall be indicated when the pitcher stands with his chest generally facing the respective foul lines with the pivot foot on or in front of and touching the pitcher's plate and the free foot in front of the pivot foot.
-The pitching arm shall be at the side or on the hip of the pitcher with the ball in the glove or pitching hand.
-The pitcher will come to the set position holding the ball in both hands in front of the body and coming to a complete and discernible stop.
-From such set position, the pitcher may pitch, throw to a base, or step backward off the pitcher's rubber with the pivot foot.
-Before assuming the set position, the pitcher may elect to make any natural preliminary motion such as that known as "the stretch," but the pitcher shall come to the set position using a continuous hand motion before pitching to the batter.
-After assuming the set position, any natural motion associated with the pitch commits the pitcher to the pitch without alteration or interruption.
+The set position shall be indicated when the pitcher stands with his chest and shoulders generally facing the respective foul line, with his pivot foot on or in front of and touching and parallel to the pitcher's plate and his free foot entirely in front of the pitcher's plate, holding the ball in both hands in front of his body and coming to a complete and discernible stop.
+Prior to coming to the set position, the pitcher may take the sign by turning his shoulders and facing the batter, but the pitching arm shall be at the side, on the hip, or behind the body of the pitcher with the ball in the glove or the pitching hand.
+The pitcher may elect to make any natural preliminary motion such as that known as the "stretch", but must come to the set position using a continuous hand motion before pitching to the batter.
+After assuming the set position, any natural motion associated with the pitch commits the pitcher to pitch without alteration or interruption.